o3de/o3de.org/content/docs/userguide/mobile/running-shader-compiler-amazon-EC2.md

 ---
-description: ' How to use Amazon Elastic Compute Cloud (Amazon EC2) to run the &ALYlong;
-  shader compiler for mobile and macOS development. '
+description: ' How to use Amazon Elastic Compute Cloud (Amazon EC2) to run the Amazon Lumberyard shader compiler for mobile and macOS development. '
 title: Running the Shader Compiler on Amazon EC2
 ---